Alexander the Great: Funding of temples

 In 334 BC, Alexander the Great donated funds for the completion of the new temple of Athena Polias in Priene, in modern-day western Turkey.
 An inscription from the temple, now housed in the British Museum, declares: "King Alexander dedicated [this temple] to Athena Polias."
 This inscription is one of the few independent archaeological discoveries confirming an episode from Alexander's life.
 The temple was designed by Pytheos, one of the architects of the Mausoleum at Halicarnassus.

 Libanius wrote that Alexander founded the temple of Zeus Bottiaios (Βοττιαίου Δῖός), in the place where later the city of Antioch was built.

-Suda wrote that Alexander built a big temple to Sarapis.
+Similarly Suda wrote that Alexander built a large temple to Sarapis.

 In 2023, British Museum experts have suggested the possibility that a Greek temple at Girsu in Iraq, was founded by Alexander.
 According to the researchers, recent discoveries suggest that "this site honours Zeus and two divine sons.
 The sons are Heracles and Alexander."

 Hellenization

 Alexander's empire was the largest state of its time, covering approximately 5.2 million square km.

-Hellenization was coined by the German historian Johann Gustav Droysen to denote the spread of Greek language, culture, and population into the former Persian empire after Alexander's conquest.
+The term Hellenization was coined by the German historian Johann Gustav Droysen to denote the spread of Greek language, culture, and population into the former Persian empire after Alexander's conquest.
 This process can be seen in such great Hellenistic cities as Alexandria, Antioch and Seleucia (south of modern Baghdad).
 Alexander sought to insert Greek elements into Persian culture and to hybridize Greek and Persian culture, homogenizing the populations of Asia and Europe.
 Although his successors explicitly rejected such policies, Hellenization occurred throughout the region, accompanied by a distinct and opposite 'Orientalization' of the successor states.

 The core of the Hellenistic culture promulgated by the conquests was essentially Athenian.
 The close association of men from across Greece in Alexander's army directly led to the emergence of the largely Attic-based "koine", or "common" Greek dialect.
 Koine spread throughout the Hellenistic world, becoming the lingua franca of Hellenistic lands, and eventually the ancestor of modern Greek.
 Furthermore, town planning, education, local government, and art current in the Hellenistic period were all based on Classical Greek ideals, evolving into distinct new forms commonly grouped as Hellenistic.
 Also, the New Testament was written in the Koine Greek language.
 Aspects of Hellenistic culture were still evident in the traditions of the Byzantine Empire in the mid-15th century.